tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and I was asked to set up a Raspberry Pi with a large monitor by the front entrance so that all you had to do was plug it in and it would start running a slideshow of [Idea Fab Labs' Instagram feed](https://www.instagram.com/ideafablabs/) of photos of projects, facilities, and events.

-I had written my original [Raspberry Pi Instagram Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) version in Python using the Tkinter GUI, but when I was asked to update it to include Instagram videos as well as photos, I rewrote it (still in Python) using the Kivy Framework.
-I'm running it with Python 2 on a Raspberry Pi 2 Model B running Raspbian Jessie now, and will soon be testing it on a Raspberry Pi 2 Model B running Raspbian Wheezy, in addition to Python 3.
+I had written my original [Raspberry Pi Instagram Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) version in Python using the Tkinter GUI, but when I was asked to update it to include Instagram videos as well as photos, I rewrote it (still in Python) using the Kivy Framework, and am running it with Python 2 on a Raspberry Pi 2 Model B running Raspbian Jessie.

 Anyway, if you'd like to do a similar installation with your own Instagram feed, the instructions below will walk you through getting the slide and video show set up on your Raspberry Pi.